kensanata/spellcasters/Hadrael.md

 sting, the wood loses its fire resistance, its imperviousness to salt water.

+**Shape change** (4) allows you to change your shape.
+You get all the physical and none of the mental abilities of your new shape: basically you get the new looks, the movement, the AC and the natural attacks.
+If your new shape can fly, so can you.
+If it can breath under water, so can you.
+If your new shape can't speak, you cannot cast spells.
+But if the creature you changed into can breathe fire, you still cannot.
-**Shape change** (4) allows the transformation into a different creature for 2h, such as a dragon.
-As a dragon, Hadrael's stats change to AC 0 1d8/1d8/3d10 MV 24 (flying).
+You don't get any magical abilities with the new shape.
+As a dragon, for example, your stats change to AC 0 1d8/1d8/3d10 MV 24 (flying).

 **Wait** (4) allows you and up to twenty companions to enter a special trance that removes your bodies from the time stream.
 Your minds still